shua5115/Terps-Racing-Baja-Simulator/CVT Derivation.md

 $\theta_2 = \arctan(ramp'(d_r - L_2\cos(\theta_2))) + \pi/2$ where $ramp'(x) = \frac{d}{dx}ramp(x)$

-With these 7 equations, we could in theory solve for every variable, if $ramp(x)$ was a defined function of x.
+With these 7 equations, we could in theory solve for every variable, if $ramp(x)$ wasn't arbitrary.
 This nonlinear system must be solved numerically.
 It can be simplified to this system of 3 equations where the variables are $d_r, \theta_1, \theta_2$: